brown wooden mouse trap with cheese bait on top

 Dealing with spamtraps before they become a problem

-- What are your policies surrounding suppression of unengaged customers or prospects?
+• What are your policies surrounding the suppression of unengaged customers or prospects?

 Also, pay some attention to the questions that they’re asking.
 Some questions should raise red flags that will lead to a deeper set of questions about practices:

-While it’s possible that questions like these can be innocuous, I generally hear about them from potential clients who have had “bad” experiences at their previous email service provider with the problems that spamtraps can cause.
+While it’s possible that questions like these can be innocuous, I generally hear about them from potential clients who have had “bad” experiences with the problems that spamtraps can cause at their previous email service provider.

 They already walk among us

-Most of the time, you’re going to find spamtraps after the customer has been onboarded.
-It might mean any one of a number of different things:
+Most of the time, you will find spamtraps after the customer has been onboarded.
+It might mean any one of several different things:

 Get rid of non-opt-in data

-The easiest bit of advice to get rid of spamtraps is to get rid of non-opt-in data.
-If the use of purchased lists isn’t against a policy violation, then you should get buy in to have your attorneys change that as quickly as possible.
+The most straightforward advice to eliminate spamtraps is to eliminate non-opt-in data.
+If using purchased lists isn’t against a policy violation, you should get buy-in to have your attorneys change that quickly.
 I can’t begin to tell you how often I’ve seen Spamhaus SBL listings where the listing evidence page says that there is evidence that the data was purchased or came from some non-opt-in source.

 Rely on engagement

-- Brand new addresses.
-Addresses that are less than 30 days old are generally going to be okay to hold onto.
-These addresses haven’t been around long enough to have built up a good engagement profile.
-So, unless you’re being told that the problem is that the list is contributing to a “mailbomb” keeping these addresses should not present a problem.
+1. Brand new addresses.
+Addresses less than 30 days old will generally be okay to hold onto.
+These addresses haven’t existed long enough to build a good engagement profile.
+So, unless you’re being told that the problem is that the list is contributing to a “mailbomb,” keeping these addresses should not present a problem.

 Why “at least twice”?
 The reason is that spamtrap operators will rarely interact with messages.
-This is especially true if they believe that there is a problem with a particular message which would result in something malicious happening to the computers of users who load the landing page.
+This is especially true if they believe there is a problem with a particular message, which would result in something malicious happening to the computers of users who load the landing page.
 The only way to investigate that is to react exactly as a user would.
-By increasing the number of required interactions, you increase the chances that spamtraps which were used in such a manner will be dropped.
+Increasing the number of required interactions increases the chances that spamtraps used in such a manner will be dropped.

 The case for address validation

-I’m not a huge fan of address validation services.
+I’m not a massive fan of address validation services.
 By and large, that industry has tended toward abusive behavior that has not made them any fans among mailbox providers.
-This means that the mailbox providers are not cooperative partners which can lead to some suspect data.
+This means that the mailbox providers are not cooperative partners, which can lead to some suspect data.

-That said, if someone could check on the veracity of incoming data, that should be a good thing.
-So, I will sometimes suggest that a validation service that offers an API be selected and used in realtime for webform and point-of-sale data entries.
+That said, if someone could check the veracity of incoming data, that would be a good thing.
+So, I will sometimes suggest that a validation service that offers an API be selected and used in real-time for webform and point-of-sale data entries.

 At the very least, this will help with typos in the domain part of the email address.
 But remember that while validating the domain is a good start, a typo can just as easily happen before the “@” as after it.

-So, if you have a customer who has a spamtrap problem that you think might be caused by data entry errors, then I think that you can make a fairly compelling case for the use of address validation to mitigate ongoing issues.
+So, if you have a customer who has a spamtrap problem that you think might be caused by data entry errors, then I think you can make a fairly compelling case for using address validation to mitigate ongoing issues.

 Conclusion

-The one thing that you’ll never see happen is a trap operator tell you what the addresses are that have found their way onto your customer’s list(s).
-They tend to look at that in the same way that a spy or a journalist looks at their sources.
+The one thing you’ll never see happen is a trap operator telling you what addresses have found their way onto your customer’s list(s).
+They tend to look at that like a spy or a journalist looks at their sources.

-But, having a trap on a customer’s list isn’t the end of the world.
-There are still a number of things that can be done to help a customer successfully navigate those waters.
+But having a trap on a customer’s list isn’t the end.
+Several things can still be done to help a customer successfully navigate those waters.